xpack/web-jekyll/pages/core/xpm/index.md

 title: The xPack Project Manager
 permalink: /xpm/

-summary: A tool to manage dependencies for language neutral multi-version source and binary packages, inspired by npm.
+summary: A tool to orchestrate builds and manage dependencies for language neutral, multi-version, projects, inspired by npm.
 keywords:
   - xPack
   - package